Vineeth: Film career

 His roles in successful Tamil films also include Gentleman (1993), Pudhiya Mugam (1993), Jaathi Malli (1993) and May Maadham (1994).
 Among other projects came Kadhal Desam (1996), where Vineeth and Abbas played college students in love with the same woman, played by Tabu.
 The movie, with its themes of friendship and romance and the music of A. R. Rahman, became very popular.
 He has acted in several well received films since then in all South Indian languages.
 In spite of his success in films, he still considers dance as his first love and is undergoing advanced training in Bharatanatyam and participates in several dance programmes all over the world as well as the Surya Dance Festival.
 He has worked in several Telugu films such as Aaro Pranam (1997), Maa Annayya (2000), Ammayi Kosam (2001), Nee Premakai (2002) and Lahiri Lahiri Lahirilo (2002).
 Vineeth, who disappeared from both Tamil and Malayalam cinema, made a comeback with Rajinikanth starrer Chandramukhi (2005).
 He played the same role in the Hindi version of Bhool Bhulaiyaa (2007) as well.
+He also played in many roles in Malayalam films such as Rathri Mazha (2007), Banaras (2009), Thathwamasi (2010), Ideal Couple (2012), Omega Brothers (2012), Aattakatha (2013), Sukhamayirikkatte (2015) and Pallikoodam (2016).

 He won the Kerala State Film Award for Best Choreography for Kambhoji in 2017.
-Vineeth's last film release was the G. V. Prakash Kumar starrer Sarvam Thaala Mayam (2019) in Tamil.
-It was a musical drama that was written and directed by Rajiv Menon.
+Vineeth has collaborated with G. V. Prakash Kumar in Sarvam Thaala Mayam (2019).
+It was a Tamil musical drama that was written and directed by Rajiv Menon.
 Actor singer Krishnachandran dubbed for Vineeth in most of his early movies.
 Ironically, Vineeth won the Kerala State Film Award for Best Dubbing Artist in 2020 for giving voice to Vivek Oberoi's character in Lucifer, actor Prithviraj’s first as a director.
-In Malayalam, he was seen in Kavya Prakash's debut film Vaanku (2021), based on a story by Unni R. In Marakkar: Lion of the Arabian Sea, he dubbed for the character played by Tamil star Arjun Sarja.
+In Malayalam, he was seen in Kavya Prakash's debut film Vaanku (2021), based on a story by Unni R. In Marakkar: Lion of the Arabian Sea (2021), he dubbed for the character played by Tamil star Arjun Sarja.
 Vineeth won the award for his dubbing.
+In 2023, he co-starred with Fahadh Faasil in Pachuvum Athbutha Vilakkum and Dhoomam.
+He is making his comeback in Tamil cinema and plays a father in the drama film, Kaadhal Enbadhu Podhu Udamai (2025).

 Personal life

-Vineeth married Priscilla Menon, who hails from Telicherry on August 2004.
+Vineeth married Priscilla Menon, who hails from Thalassery, in August 2004.
 They live in Chennai, and a daughter was born to them in 2006.